dripton/traderoutes/README.md

 * Python 3.9 or later
 * http://travellermap.com if you haven't already downloaded data locally
-* retworkx for Dijkstra all pairs shortest paths
+* scipy for Dijkstra all pairs shortest paths
+* numpy for fast 2D arrays
 * pycairo for PDF drawing
+* apsp_mt (optional) for much faster Dijkstra all pairs shortest paths

 Development dependencies: